 Read More… from Climate Change Vulnerability Assessment for Bellevue

-Read More… from BGSU Center for Community and Civic Engagement
+Read More… from Community Place-making

 Auburn has identified a need to maintain its existing housing stock as a means to maintaining affordability and reducing pressure on resources.
 This project will engage students in the development of approaches and tools to monitor and maintain Auburn’s existing housing stock.
 Read the final student report delivered to the local gov/community partner.
 Livable City […]